SimonJMurphy/Project-Dynamite/README.md

 Typical usage:

-    kepler -c convert -C -t LS 0,1 -f ~/data/input/filename.txt
+    kepler -c convert -t 'msMAP' -C 0,1 -f -o ~/data/output ~/data/input/filename.txt

 This executes the convert command on columns 0 and 1 (time and raw flux) of the file 'filename.txt' with relative path ~/data/input/.
 The default setting for the columns to convert is 0,3 (time and PDC flux).
 Multiple files can be converted simultaneously with, for example, ~/data/input/*.txt as the input filename argument.
 As with all tasks, the input filename(s) must always be the final argument.

 Other useful options on convertor are '-f' (force overwrite), which automatically overwrites existing files with the same output filename in the output directory, and '-b' (batch), which uses a different output filename that is more useful for converting large batches of data, typically one working group at a time.
 The batch output filename uses the working group number from the input folder e.g. ~/data/input/wg4 => ~/data/output/converted\_wg4.
 Remember to specify the output directory.
-Convertor has the default filename format kic#\_{flux\_type}\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_LS\_Q6.1\_slc.txt".
+Convertor has the default filename format kic#\_{flux\_type}\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_msMAP\_Q6.1\_slc.txt".
 If this file-naming convention is undesirable because of a non-standard input filename, the option '-k' will keep the input filename and just insert '\_converted' before the file extension '.txt'.

 Convertor will delete any lines containing "-Inf", or containing imaginary numbers (containing 'i').
 Any headers in the file are taken out if they start with the # character.
 All fluxes are converted to magnitudes, and are centred about zero.
 Convertor requires the user to specify which type of flux the data are using "-t".
-The convention commonly used is "LS" for PDC-LS, "MAP" for PDC-MAP and "SAP" for the Simple Aperture Photometry.
+The convention commonly used is 'LS' for PDC-LS, 'msMAP' for PDC-multiscale-MAP and "SAP" for the Simple Aperture Photometry.

-Options exist for switching from full to truncated Barycentric Julian date (-m) and from switching from the time notation of MAST data files, where time is relative to 1st Jan 2009, to the kasoc format of truncated Barycentric Julian date (-p).
+An option exists (-m) for switching from the time notation of MAST data files, where time is relative to 1st Jan 2009, to the kasoc format of truncated Barycentric Julian date.
 In addition, if data from MAST containing a SAP\_Quality column (third column) are used, then specifying "-g" will use only the points with 'good' SAP\_Quality (==0).

 Running convertor takes around one second per long-cadence light-curve, and five seconds per short-cadence light-curve.